 Donate Publicly Traded Securities

 The Community Foundation for Southeast Michigan can accept gifts of publicly traded stock, bonds, and mutual fund shares.
 Donating property that has appreciated can be a win-win for you and the Plymouth District Library.
-Not only will you be entitled to an itemized charitable deduction at the fair market value at the date of the gift, you will avoid paying capital gains tax on the appreciation, and the proceeds will be added to the Plymouth District Library Endowment Fund.
+Not only will you be entitled to an itemized charitable deduction, subject to certain limits, at the fair market value at the date of the gift, if the securities have been held for one year or longer, you will avoid paying capital gains tax on the appreciation, and the proceeds will be added to the Plymouth District Library Endowment Fund.

 Consider a Qualified Charitable Distribution (QCD) with Retirement Assets